cs231n/cs231n.github.io/convolutional-networks.md

 Naturally, forwarding the converted ConvNet a single time is much more efficient than iterating the original ConvNet over all those 36 locations, since the 36 evaluations share computation.
 This trick is often used in practice to get better performance, where for example, it is common to resize an image to make it bigger, use a converted ConvNet to evaluate the class scores at many spatial positions and then average the class scores.

 Lastly, what if we wanted to efficiently apply the original ConvNet over the image but at a stride smaller than 32 pixels?
 We could achieve this with multiple forward passes.
-For example, note that if we wanted to use a stride of 16 pixels we could do so by combining the volumes received by forwarding the converted ConvNet twice: First over the original image and second over the image but with the image shifted spatiallby by 16 pixels along both width and height.
+For example, note that if we wanted to use a stride of 16 pixels we could do so by combining the volumes received by forwarding the converted ConvNet twice: First over the original image and second over the image but with the image shifted spatially by 16 pixels along both width and height.

 - An IPython Notebook on [Net Surgery](https://github.com/BVLC/caffe/blob/master/examples/net_surgery.ipynb) shows how to perform the conversion in practice, in code (using Caffe)